-Reference resources are an excellent place to begin research because they provide background information about a subject.
+Reference -- dictionary and encyclopedia -- resources are an excellent place to begin research because they provide background information about a subject.

 Checking reference resources first will help you